History of the Ḍom People (ancestors of the Roma) within the South Asia (and partly beyond)

 The biggest migration wave of the ancestors of the Roma apparently occured after the Hun (Hephthalite or Alchon Hun) invasion of the Gupta Empire, in 6th Century, with small migrations in around 300 AD and in times of Islamic Conquests around 900-1100 AD.

-The Roma also tried to create own country in Iraq in times of the Abbaside Caliphate, when they led the Zotti uprising against Islamisation of the Non-Arab (and Non-Semite) People.
+The Roma also tried to create own country in Iraq in times of the Abbaside Caliphate, when they led the Zotti (Zott was and is the exonym to call everyone out of India, as the Arabs knew Jats of Sindh first) uprising against Islamisation of the Non-Arab (and Non-Semite) People.
 (Before the Abbasides there ruled the Umayyad Caliphate and they were not doing forced Islamisation, especially among Non-Semite People, but the Abbasides believed that everyone must become a Muslim).

 The vast-majority of the Roma seem to have little bit different ancestral sources than the Domari and Lom.
 In Domari is a small exception with the Banu Sassán Domari groups who seem to be originally a part of first Zott migration, which covered the Roma too.
 In fact the Banu Sassán are those who decided to move towards the east and not west, and fought on side of uprising in Persia against the Muslims, but later became Muslim themselves.